 Aside from a small number of pilot phase testing programs, the use of smart contracts has historically been limited to the cryptocurrency sector.
-This has predominantly occurred through ICOs in which smart contracts are used to automatically mint and issue tokens upon payment.
-Additionally, they have also been used through numerous cryptocurrency exchanges and digital asset platforms for order matching and transaction execution (with increasing regularity for atomic swaps).
+This has predominantly occurred through ICOs in which smart contracts are used to automatically mint tokens upon payment.
+Additionally, they have also been used through numerous cryptocurrency exchanges for order matching and transaction execution.

-However, the past few years has witnessed an increase in institutional adoption of smart contracts to digitise readily automatable processes.
-This has primarily taken hold in the financial services sector with multiparty arrangements (for example, issuing bank guarantees or debt instruments, issuing and dealing with fund interests through smart contracts).
+However, the past year has witnessed an increase in institutional adoption of smart contracts to digitise readily automatable processes.
+This has primarily taken hold in the financial services sector with multiparty arrangements (for example, issuing bank guarantees or debt instruments through smart contracts).
 The most prominent implementation of smart contracts in Australia is the ASX's proposed replacement of its clearing and settlement system with a blockchain-based system as discussed above at section 2.

-There have also been a number of initiatives and consortia established that aim to develop a framework for the standardisation and regulation of smart contracts (for example, through Australia's national science agency, CSIRO's Data61).
+There have also been a number of initiatives and consortia established that aim to develop a framework for the standardisation and regulation of smart contracts (most recently through Australia's national science agency, CSIRO's Data61).
 However, there is yet to be a widely-adopted framework.